Podcasts Archive - Page 23 of 77 - Retirement Wisdom

 About Retirement Wisdom

+I help people who are retiring, but aren’t quite done yet, discover what’s next and build their custom version of their next life.
 A meaningful retirement doesn’t just happen by accident.
-Schedule a call today to discuss how The Designing Your Life process created by Bill Burnett & Dave Evans can help you make your life in retirement a great one on your own terms.
+Schedule a call to discuss how The Designing Your Life process created by Bill Burnett & Dave Evans can help you make your life in retirement a great one – on your own terms.

 About Your Podcast Host

 Joe Casey is an executive coach who also helps people design their next life after their primary career and create their version of The Multipurpose Retirement.™ He created his own next chapter after a twenty-six-year career at Merrill Lynch, where he was Senior Vice President and Head of HR for Global Markets & Investment Banking.
-Today, in addition to his work with clients, Joe hosts The Retirement Wisdom Podcast, which thanks to his guests and loyal listeners, ranks in the top 1 % globally in popularity by Listen Notes.
-Business Insider has recognized him as one of 23 innovative coaches who are making a difference.
+Today, in addition to his work with clients, Joe hosts The Retirement Wisdom Podcast, which thanks to his guests and loyal listeners, ranks in the top 1 % globally in popularity by Listen Notes, with over 1.2 million downloads.
+Business Insider has recognized Joe as one of 23 innovative coaches who are making a difference.
 He’s the author of Win the Retirement Game: How to Outsmart the 9 Forces Trying to Steal Your Joy.

-The views and opinions expressed by guests on The Retirement Wisdom Podcast are those of the guests and do not necessarily reflect the opinions of the host, or of Retirement Wisdom, LLC.
-The Retirement Wisdom Podcast covers the non-financial aspects of retirement.
-From time to time we may invite guests who discuss other aspects of retirement planning, solely for educational purposes, not advice.
+The views and opinions expressed by guests on The Retirement Wisdom Podcast are solely those of the guests and do not reflect the opinion of the host or Retirement Wisdom, LLC.
+The Retirement Wisdom Podcast primarily covers the non-financial aspects of retirement.
+From time to time we may invite guests who discuss other aspects of retirement planning, solely for educational purposes.
 Listeners are advised to consult qualified financial and/or medical professionals on those matters.

 ________________________